ziggybaba1/rave-react-native/README.md

 ## Contributions

 - You can contribute to this project by forking it.
-- In case of any found bug, you are welcome to fix and send a PR.
+- In case of any found bug, you are welcome to report the issue or fix and send a PR.